 3. The best time to have sex is during the “fertile window,” which begins with the first day of your LH surge.

 The “fertile window” is the best time to try and conceive.
 We define this window as the period beginning with the day before you ovulate (defined by the first day of your LH surge), through ovulation, and the following day.
 We recommend that patients have intercourse over this period to increase their chances of success.

 How can we tell when you are ovulating?
 Like your period, the timing of ovulation can vary cycle-to-cycle.
-Ovulation is the release of an egg from your ovary, into your fallopian tube.
+Ovulation is the release of an egg from your ovary into your fallopian tube.
 Once the egg is released, it survives for about 24 hours.
-If it’s not fertilized in that window of time, it disintegrates and you won’t become pregnant and you’ll get your period.
+If it’s not fertilized in that window, it disintegrates, you won’t become pregnant, and you’ll get your period.

 This means if you have a:

 28-day cycle, you’re ovulating around day 14 and should have intercourse on days 13, 14, and 15

 30-day cycle, you’re ovulating around day 16 and should have intercourse on days 15, 16, and 17

 24-day cycle, you’re ovulating around day 10 and should have intercourse on days 9, 10, and 11